sdudnic/istoria/egalitate-en.md

 **in fact** it is attested that the preference of the Romanian ethnic group by the Ministry of Education of Moldova in naming of the school object of history has the effect of compromising the exercise on equal terms of rights of children of the Republic of Moldova to discover the past of its ethnicity/nationality in the common space of all citizens of the Republic of Moldova.
 As in the name or content of the national history textbook, the participation of other ethnic groups is significantly restricted, practically removed.
 This "preference" as well as "restriction" is attested both in the name of the textbook/school object, as well as in the content of the textbooks and the school curriculum, as we will see below.

 ### 3.4.2 USA
- - :page_facing_up: **Washington state law** imposes the following curriculum restrictions on schools: "All general schools will provide instruction in [...], geography, history of the United States, English grammar, [...]", so if a school were to impose "American history" instead that of the "United States", that could be a ground for litigation.
+ - **Washington state law** imposes the following curriculum restrictions on schools: "All general schools will provide instruction in [...], geography, history of the United States, English grammar, [...]", so if a school were to impose "American history" instead that of the "United States", that could be a ground for litigation.

 ### 3.4.3 France
- - The :page_facing_up: Anti-Discrimination Act and the Labor Code state that "No person shall be removed [...] on the grounds of origin, [...] affiliation or non-affiliation, true or presumed, to an ethnicity, nation or race".
+ - The Anti-Discrimination Act and the Labor Code state that "No person shall be removed [...] on the grounds of origin, [...] affiliation or non-affiliation, true or presumed, to an ethnicity, nation or race".

 **in fact** it can admittedly be observed, in Moldovan practice, the absence/removal of all ethnic groups in the textbook of national history, the exception being the Romanian one, expressed by the mere fact that we have almost any mention on them in the content of these textbooks, as we will see below.